Looking for sustainable New Year’s Resolutions? Make steps toward an eco-friendly life with these easy ways to go green in 2018!

 I’ll be honest.
 New Years is my favorite holiday.
 I’m not idealist (don’t tell anyone but I actually am) but it gives you a clean break.

-I don’t always wait until the New Years to try to start something new, I mean that would just be an overwhelming and daunting task, but it gives me an official goal, if that’s what I need.
+I don’t always wait until the New Years to try to start something new, I mean that would just be an overwhelming and daunting task.
+But it gives me an official goal, if that’s what I need.
 While there is nothing different between December 31 or January 1, really, but I can make it one if I want to or need to.
 You can also just make a clean slate in certain areas of your life.
 The past was last year and this year is a new opportunity to be different.
+These easy ways to go green are so easy, you don’t need to wait.
+You can start them today!

 That being said, if you’re looking for an opportunity to be a little more eco-conscious this is it.
-Here are some tips to get you started.
+Here are some easy ways to go green.
 It’s not so much about making resolutions, as it is about setting a goal.
 If you set a goal, you can create small steps to meet it.

 1. Shop with reusable bags beyond the grocery store.